ee3y0re/mooguri/README.md

 ## Adventures with Features
 Dear Reader,
 While class components and life-cycle methods will always have a special place in my heart❤️, I realized I am now hooked on hooks.
-While I have now been accustomed to practices, such as using useDispatch and direct imports of updating cart product items in my individual cart component, I keep traces of componentDidMount and classes extending React.Component throughout my app in user auth, product listings, and review CRUD features.
+And yet, while I have now been accustomed to practices, such as using useDispatch and direct imports of updating cart product items in my individual cart component, I keep traces of componentDidMount and classes extending React.Component throughout my app in user auth, product listings, and review CRUD features.
 This app is more than just a clone to me.
 This is a scrapbook of my React-Redux memories, through thick and thin.
 I am determined to learn more and create more "scrapbooks of my progress."

 ### Cart
 #### Cart Create Backend Method